Qorbanot & Today's Church

 · Between 1990 and 2016 religious giving dropped by 50%

-o 59% believe the Church has no right to ask for specifics amounts
+o 59% of attending Christians believe the Church has no right to ask for specific amounts

 o If their church required 10% for “Good Standing Membership”